polywrap/documentation/docs/developers/create-js-dapp.md

 > **Note**:
 >
-> If you'd like to specific a provider to use, simple set the optional provider property:
+> If you'd like to specific a provider to use, simply set the optional provider property:
 >
 > ```js
 > const { data, error, loading } = useWeb3ApiQuery({